Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/update-action.md

 # Update action
-The Update action is for posting information into the timeline that can be used for collaborating with your team members and the customer.
+The Update action is designed for posting information on the timeline, facilitating collaboration between your team members and the customer.

 ![Update-Action](/_books/servicemanager-user-guide/service-portfolio/requests/images/update-action.png)

 This action can be enabled or disabled from within the [service configuration](/servicemanager-user-guide/service-portfolio/request-configuration#request-actions).

 ## Links and embedded content
 The Update action supports text, images, and embedded multimedia/hyperlinks.
-In the Update box, copy and paste the content or link you wish to share.
+In the Update box, simply copy and paste the content or link you wish to share.
 Examples include:
-* Sharing a YouTube video, which can be viewed in the update from the timeline of the request.
+* Sharing a YouTube video, which can be viewed directly in the update from the request's timeline.
-* A link (URL) to another request, workspace post, or document in Hornbill.
+* Providing a link (URL) to another request, workspace post, or document within Hornbill.

 ## Wiki markup
 For easy formatting of content, a subset of Wiki markup can be used for formatting text with italics and bold, creating bulleted or numbered lists, and so on.
 Use the CTRL+I or CTRL+B keyboard shortcuts to enable/disable italic and bold text as you type.